mkrs2404/sre-bootcamp/README.md

   migrate                        migrate runs the up migration migrate-down                   migrate-down runs the down migration.
 You can optionally pass the number of steps to rollback like: make migrate-down steps=1 force-migrate                  force-migrate force migrates a schema version.
-It requires a version to be passed like: make force-migrate version=1
+It requires a version to be passed like: make force-migrate version=1 docker-build-migration         docker-build-migration builds the migration docker image docker-migrate                 docker-migrate runs the migration docker container
 ```

 - Clone the repo.

 - `make dc-up` sets up the local dependencies.
-Make sure docker is installed on your system
+Make sure docker is installed on your system.

 - Create a `.env` file in the root of this repo and copy all the keys from `.env.default`.
-Add suitable values for your environment
+Add suitable values for your environment.

 - Once the dependencies are up and running, run the database migration using `make migrate`.
-Check `make help` for more info on force migration and rollback
+Check `make help` for more info on force migration and rollback.

 - Use `make run` to run the API server.

+- Import the `Student API.postman_collection.json` file in Postman to use the APIs.

+### Local Docker Setup

+- Clone the repo.

+- `make dc-up` sets up the local dependencies.
+Make sure docker is installed on your system.

+- Create a `dockerapp.env` file in the root of this repo and copy all the keys from `.env.default`.
+Add suitable values for your environment.
+  - Note : Use `host.docker.internal` instead of `localhost` for hostname in the dependencies.

+- Once the dependencies are up and running, run the database migration using `make docker-migrate`.

+- Use `make run-app` to start the API server in a container.

-- Import the `Student API.postman_collection.json` file in Postman to use the APIs
+- Import the `Student API.postman_collection.json` file in Postman to use the APIs.